jingsting/rcos-status-updates/spring_2019/update3.md

 ## Last Week's Accomplishments

-Looked into using restful api to send updates from raspberry pi Tested sending
+Looked into using restful api to send updates from raspberry pi Tested sending get requests from raspberry pi

 ## This Week's Plan

-Get raspberry pi to send data to the server through HTTP Maybe set up an actual server(instead of on localhost) and test receiving data
+Write more functions to be able to save more data about the occupancy(eg.when was it updated) Look through the current postgresql database tables and work on finalizing the structure

 ## Anything Blocking?